Symmetries and Selection Rules: Optimising Axion Haloscopes for Gravitational Wave Searches: The GW Sensitivity of Solenoidal Detector Geometries

 For comparison, on the right we also draw the expected effective signals $h/{\cal R}_c$ coming from superradiance or PBH binaries as benchmarks for various parameter choices.
 Details are given in App.~\ref{app:CoherenceRatio} and effective signals with different parameters for superradiance and PBHs are given in Figs.~\ref{fig:superradiance} and \ref{fig:pbh signal} respectively.
-Example values of ${\cal R}_c$ for different instruments and two different benchmark signals are provided in Tab.~\ref{tab:benchmarks}, {with $f_*$ denoting a suitable detector reference frequency.
+For drawing the signal curves in the right panel of Fig.~\ref{fig:result} we adopt the following simplified experimental setups: $Q_r = 10^4$ and $T_m = 10^3$~s for superradiance while $Q_r = 10^4$ and $T_m = 1\,{\rm ms}$ for PBH.
+Note that in the latter case, the signal depends on the PBH masses and the curve presented in the figure corresponds to the maximal signal for a given frequency.
+Further example values of ${\cal R}_c$ for different instruments and two different benchmark signals are provided in Tab.~\ref{tab:benchmarks}, {with $f_*$ denoting a suitable detector reference frequency.
 The first benchmark (B1) is a GW signal of duration $1\,{\rm s}$, with a coherence limited only by its finite duration.
 The second (B2) is an example of a persistent highly coherent signal.
 In both cases, we assume the frequency spectrum of the signal to be centered around the detectors resonant frequency.
 These two benchmarks are loosely inspired by the properties of GWs from primordial black hole mergers and from superradiance, respectively.
 Further discussion of each is provided in App.~\ref{app:CoherenceRatio}.
 The advantage of these simplified signals is to facilitate comparisons across different detector concepts for astrophysical signals.
-This is an alternative to the comparison of sensitivity curves in terms of noise spectral densities (see e.g. Ref.~\cite{Berlin:2023grv}) which requires detailed knowledge of the relevant noise sources.
-A further alternative is the use of the characteristic strain, $h_c\sim Q_h^{1/2} h$, as advocated e.g. in Ref.~\cite{Aggarwal:2020olq}.
+This is an alternative to the comparison of sensitivity curves in terms of noise spectral densities (see e.g. Ref.~\cite{Tobar:2022pie,Berlin:2023grv}) which requires detailed knowledge of the relevant noise sources.\footnote{This information is well known to the respective experimental collaborations.
+If, in addition to publishing limits on $g_{a\gamma\gamma}$, experimental collaborations published a spectral density of axion-photon theta angle noise as proposed in Ref.~\cite{Tobar:2022pie}, the relevant noise spectral density for GW searches can be immediately obtained from the ratio of the induced magnetic flux sourced by the axion and by the GW, as derived here (corresponding to ${\cal R}_c = 1$).} A further alternative is the use of the characteristic strain, $h_c\sim Q_h^{1/2} h$, as advocated e.g. in Ref.~\cite{Aggarwal:2020olq}.
 However, in realistic cases the timescales mentioned above enter into the estimation of the characteristic strain, and hence again detailed knowledge of signal and detector properties becomes necessary for comparisons.
 Of course, the method used here of defining simplified benchmarks for comparisons also has its drawbacks.
-In particular, we do not cover searches for a stochastic GW background.
-The coherence ratio ${\cal R}_c$ can also be computed for more realistic signals.
-In the right panel of Fig.~\ref{fig:result}, we present two benchmark GW signals arising from either superradiance or PBH inspirals for illustration with the details of each signal being discussed in App.~\ref{app:CoherenceRatio}.
-For those examples we adopt the following simplified experimental setups: we have chosen $Q_r = 10^4$ and $T_m = 1 \, {\rm ks}$ for superradiance while $Q_r = 10^4$ and $T_m = 1\,{\rm ms}$ for PBH.
-In the PBH case, the expected signal depends on the PBH masses and the curve presented in the figure corresponds to the maximal signals for a given frequency.